 Overall, LearnWorlds has pretty robust features for creating and running an affiliate program for your online school.

-The good thing is that LearnWorlds allows you to integrate with dozens of third-party marketing tools like Zapier, analytics solutions, email marketing services, referral marketing tools, etc.
+LearnWorlds allows you to integrate with dozens of third-party marketing tools including analytics solutions, email marketing services, referral marketing tools, etc.

-As far as integrating with email tools is concerned, LearnWorlds has a direct integration with four services – MailChimp, ConvertKit, Aweber and ActiveCampaign.
+As far as integrating with email tools is concerned, LearnWorlds has direct integration with four services – MailChimp, ConvertKit, Aweber, and ActiveCampaign.
 For integrating with others, you’ll have to use Zapier.

-When it comes to course reporting tools, LearnWorlds doesn’t have much to offer.
-So, there are no reports which give you an overview of your students’ progress or course completion rates or even exam scores.
+When it comes to course reporting, LearnWorlds has a lot to offer.
+You can easily see your student’s progress or course completion rates or even exam scores.

 Now let’s talk about sales reporting.
 With LearnWorlds, you can track individual orders as well as revenues for your courses and your instructors.
 But that’s pretty much it.